todc/todc-bootstrap/README.md

 ## Documentation

-TODC Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://todc.github.io/todc-bootstrap/>.
+TODC Bootstrap's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://todc.github.io/todc-bootstrap/>.
 The docs may also be run locally.

 Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
 Working on our search?
-Be sure to set `debug: true` in `site/docs/4.3/assets/js/src/search.js` file.
+Be sure to set `debug: true` in `site/static/docs/4.3/assets/js/src/search.js` file.

 ### Running documentation locally

-1. Run through the [tooling setup](https://todc.github.io/todc-bootstrap/docs/4.3/getting-started/build-tools#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
+1. Run `npm install` to install the Node.js dependencies, including Hugo (the site builder).
-2. Run `npm install` to install Node.js dependencies.
+2. Run `npm run test` (or a specific npm script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
-3. Run `npm start` to compile CSS and JavaScript files, generate our docs, and watch for changes.
+3. From the root `/todc-bootstrap` directory, run `npm run docs-serve` in the command line.
-4. Open `http://localhost:9002` in your browser, and voilà.
+4. Open `http://localhost:9002/` in your browser, and voilà.

-Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/).
+Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).

 ### Documentation for previous releases